 Physical and emotional stress has the ability to increase blood glucose levels in people with all types of diabetes.

-If you want to find out if mental stress is negatively affecting your glucose control.
-Score your stress level on a scale od 1 to 10 (10 being worst) and correlate it with your blood glucose level.
+If you want to find out if mental stress is negatively affecting your glucose control, score your stress level on a scale of 1 to 10 (10 being worst) and correlate it with your blood glucose level.

-If you’re repetitively correlating high-stress scores with blood glucose levels beyond where they should be, given your insulin is dosed accurately to food eaten.
-You will gain a fair idea of how sensitive you are to stress.
+If you’re repeatedly correlating high-stress scores with blood glucose levels beyond where they should be, given your insulin is dosed accurately to food eaten, you will gain a fair idea of how sensitive you are to stress.

 Fix.
 Your perception to stress is important.
 Learning to respond instead of react to life’s stress is a good skill to possess, since most of the stress you encounter is self-imposed party tricks.